top of page

 Divorce Modification Without Children

-In some cases, immediately following a judge’s ruling, ex-spouses decide to re-visit the judge’s final decision in order to modify some of the decisions made as a result of it.
+In some cases, immediately following a judge’s ruling, ex-spouses decide to revisit the judge’s final decision in order to modify some of the decisions made as a result of it.

-Business Valuation In Divorce
+Business Valuation in Divorce

 Any division of assets and property is a difficult task in a divorce.
 However, when two spouses share a business together, it is extremely complicated to construct a property division in Arizona this satisfies both parties.